 Electrical insulators are different from electrical conductors.
-Electrical conductors are those materials which propagate the ease of flow of electricity throughout them.
+Electrical conductors are those materials that propagate the ease of flow of electricity throughout them.
 They allow charges to flow easily through them.
 Insulators, on the other hand, are materials that do not allow electric charges to flow freely through them.

 Conductors have a property called conductivity which defines their ability to conduct electricity.
 For insulators, their effectiveness is determined based on how much resistance they offer to the flow of electricity.
 This property, in contrast to conductivity, is called resistivity.